empege/plan-maker/tasks.md

 - Edit project name and description ✔️
 - If logged in user can add items to the project
+  - Add "Add new" with plus sign at the bottom to add new elements
   - Title
   - Subtitle
   - Text